 With the end so near — and homeownership practically within your grasp — you want to do all you can to ensure the closing process goes smoothly.

-Be sure to respond to any questions or requests from your loan officer or real estate agent as quickly as possible.
+Be sure to respond to any questions or requests from your mortgage banker or real estate agent as quickly as possible.
 It’s common for a lender to need additional information to document your income, debts, or savings.

 And avoid doing anything during these weeks that could alter your finances and credit score.
 These include adding debt, quitting your job, paying bills late, making a big purchase (for example, a new car), or changing your bank.